June 4, 2015

 Scientists who study different domains of the water system develop unique models that can answer the questions that matter to them.
 For example, a hydrologist may want to predict how stream flows will decrease over the summer after the snow melts, while an industrial engineer might want to predict how a new technology can reduce the amount of water needed daily to cool an electrical plant.
 Their respective models both rely on information about water availability and desired outputs, but they probably won’t account for all of the factors that are part of the other’s model.
 To answer the larger questions about how Utah can respond to changes in water supply and demand, more holistic models are needed that cover multiple domains of the water system.

 That’s the problem Caleb Buahin is working on.
-Caleb, a PhD student with iUTAH’s Cyberinfrastructure Team and Research Focus Area 3, is developing a flexible software framework that allows scientists to couple together models from different domains and scientific disciplines so that they can communicate and exchange data during their calculations.
-This approach to developing models, called component-based modeling, promises a way for scientists to test and refine hypotheses about how water systems behave by experimenting with different models using the same framework.
+Caleb, a postdoctoral researcher with the iUTAH project at Utah State University, has developed a flexible software framework called HydroCouple (Figure 2) that allows scientists to bring together models from different domains and scientific disciplines.
+This approach, called component-based modeling, allows for the communication and exchange of information during calculations.
+It allows scientists to test and refine hypotheses about how water systems behave by experimenting with different models using the same framework.

-By demonstrating how this framework can be useful for bringing together models and data for different aspects of Utah’s water system, Caleb hopes to create software tools and guidance that can help other researchers evaluate not just water systems but other natural resource systems.
+By demonstrating how this framework can be useful for bringing together models and data for different aspects of Utah’s water system, Caleb is creating software tools and guidance that can help other researchers evaluate not just water systems but other natural resource systems.
 In so doing, scientists will be able to avoid the pitfalls of studying parts of a problem independently, without considering the important ways that different resources affect each other and our future.

 « All Research Highlights